-Still need more reasons? click here
+Still need more reasons to retreat? click here

 "I was burned out from serving on committees and longed for something more.
 When we reach the threshold where how we believed, how we functioned and who we thought we were no longer works for us we land at the threshold....
 I was at that threshold.
 It is when I started going on silent retreats.
 This is where we gradually let go of our attachment to who we were before, how we functioned and the attachments...
 We begin to turn within to find God rather than in the previous external ways." -Joanne Nesser

 Do You Hear

 Jesus' Invitation to You

 `Come away with me.
 Let us go alone to a quiet place and rest for a while.'

 Many people were coming and going.

 They could not even eat.

 So they went away in a boat to a lonely place by themselves.'